ecodynlab/GALUP/Modules/Module 4.md

 - Common methods of land cover classification
 - Using indices for classifcation
-- Applications of Random Forests, Support Vector Machines, and Countinous Change Detection and Claffication in Google Earth Engine <br>
+- Applications of Random Forests, Support Vector Machines, and Countinous Change Detection and Claffication in Google Earth Engine

 </p>